Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: Introduction and main result

 An outline of the rest of this paper is as follows.
 In Sec.~\ref{sec:backgrounds}, after briefly reviewing the soliton--host halo relation, we derive observational constraints on this relation using SPARC data.
-Most of our results are model-independent and conservative, in that we only consider a rotation curve to constrain a soliton feature if the soliton feature, by itself and without considering any additional mass component, overshoots the velocity data.
-In Sec.~\ref{sec:interpr-constr-solit} we use theoretical considerations of soliton growth by dynamical relaxation in order to convert the observational constraints on soliton mass into constraints on the ULDM-to-total-DM fraction, $f$.
-In Sec.~\ref{s:com} we comment on implications when ULDM is comprised of more than one species (``more than one $m$"), and on a possible caveat related to soliton random walk.
+Most of our results are model independent and conservative, in that we consider only a rotation curve to constrain a soliton feature if the soliton feature, by itself and without considering any additional mass component, overshoots the velocity data.
+In Sec.~\ref{sec:interpr-constr-solit} we use theoretical considerations of soliton growth by dynamical relaxation in order to convert the observational constraints on soliton mass into constraints on the ULDM-to-total-DM fraction $f$.
+In Sec.~\ref{s:com}, we comment on implications when ULDM is comprised of more than one species (``more than one $m$") and on a possible caveat related to soliton random walk.
 We conclude in Sec.~\ref{sec:conclusions}.
-In App.~\ref{app:modelsAB} we consider more realistic fitting procedures, including estimates of additional DM and baryonic mass components, to complement the more conservative analysis of the main text.
-App.~\ref{app:relax-mult-axions} outlines how the dynamical relaxation estimates can be generalised to a scenario with more than one species of ULDM.
+In Appendix~\ref{app:modelsAB} we consider more realistic fitting procedures, including estimates of additional DM and baryonic mass components, to complement the more conservative analysis of the main text.
+Appendix~\ref{app:relax-mult-axions} outlines how the dynamical relaxation estimates can be generalized to a scenario with more than one species of ULDM.